-You can compare two sets by using stem and leaf displays.
+You can compare two sets of data by using stem and leaf displays.

-Example 2 The table near by shows representing by stem and leaf display for grades of some students in physics and math:
+Example 2 The table near by shows representing by stem and leaf display the degrees of some students in physics and math:

-i) Which subject has greatest range?
+i) Which subject has largest range?